Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**associated_$FEATURE:** Shows that the feature (--compare_feature_genome) are located on which transcripts.
 	(If --compare_genome_annotation is assigned.)

-	**detect_lib:** This transcript is detected by tex-treated libraries or fragmented/conventional libraries.
+	**detect_lib:** This transcript is detected by Tex-treated libraries or fragmented/conventional libraries.

 	**best_avg_coverage:** The average coverage of the highest expressed library within this transcript.